 But don’t sell yourself short.
 Remember, you have the time to gain the knowledge and skills necessary for your vision.

 Besides, you don’t have to be good at everything.
 You only need to be great at specific things.

-This realisation will take doubt away right off the bat.
+This realisation will take any doubt away right off the bat.

-Improving your current skill and narrowing the gap between the skills in need and the vision will make believing in yourself easy.
+Improving your current skills and narrowing the gap between the skills you need and your vision will make believing in yourself easy.

 We judge ourselves by what we feel capable of doing, while others judge us by what we have already done.

 Planning my day used to be an immense challenge for me.
 I loved being spontaneous.
 I craved unpredictability.
 I still do, but I also realised that I needed order in my life.

 I’ll never tell you to map out every minute of your day because it’s not something I aspire to.
 But if it’s your thing and you’re a super organiser, go ahead.

 This post covers five very basic things I have adapted into my day since I started my personal development journey.

 I have since changed my exercise goal from a relaxed approach to a one hour, thirty minute vigorous routine with one day of rest per week.